Linear inverse problems with nonnegativity constraints: singularity of optimisers: Numerical experiments

-These iterates have the ML-EM algorithm ($\beta = 1$) and the Iterative Image Space Reconstruction ($\beta = 2$) as particular cases~\cite{Depierro1993}, and proofs of convergence for these algorithms with any $\beta \in [0,2]$ can be found in~\cite{Yang2011}, in the finite-dimensional case.
+These iterates have the ML-EM algorithm ($\beta = 1$) and the Iterative Image Space Reconstruction ($\beta = 2$) as particular cases~\cite{Depierro1993}, and proofs of convergence for these algorithms with any $\beta \in [1,2]$ can be found in~\cite{Yang2011}, in the finite-dimensional case.
+One advantage of these algorithms is the decrease of the functional $\loss$ along iterates, see the proof in~\cite{Fevotte2011} in the finite-dimensional setting.

-One advantage of these algorithms is the decrease of the functional $\loss$ along iterates, a result we may generalise to the infinite-dimensional setting, when $\beta \in [1,2]$, see \autoref{appC}, adapting a proof of~\cite{Fevotte2011}.
-Up to our knowledge, such a result remains elusive even in the finite-dimensional case when $\beta \in [0,1)$, although simulations suggest it does hold true as well.
+We now present the results of applying the algorithm in the case of a 2D PET operator $A$ with \num{90} views and \num{64} tangential positions (hence, $\ndet = 90 \times 64 = 5760$).
+We run the simulations using the Operator Discretization Library~\cite{Adler2017}, a Python wrapper around the \textsc{Astra} toolbox~\cite{astra}.

-We now present the results of applying the algorithm in the case of a 2D PET operator $A$ with 90 views and 64 tangential positions (hence, $m = 5760$).
-Simulations are run using Python with the Operator Discretization Library~\cite{Adler2017}.
-The sought-for image is taken to be the Derenzo phantom, denoted $\mu_r$.
+The image \(\mu\) is the Derenzo phantom, denoted $\mu_r$.
 The data is obtained by (re-scaled) Poisson draws, with a time-variable (or dose-variable)~$t$ which accounts for the level of noise.
 In other words, $y \sim \frac{1}{t} \mathcal P(t A \mu_r)$, and the higher~$t$, the lower the noise.
-In order to approach the infinite-dimensional setting of our work, we take a fine image space discretisation of $512 \times 512$ pixels.
+In order to approach the infinite-dimensional setting of our work, we increase the resolution to $512 \times 512$ pixels.

 Finally, we take $\beta = 1.2$, on purpose not quite matching the noise statistics, as Poisson noise should lead one to take $\beta = 1$.
 We hence mimic the situation of not knowing the exact noise statistics.